How common are construction delays?

 - Weather events disrupting work more frequently than planned

-- Notes capturing access issues, design queries, or approval hold-ups
+- Repeated notes about access issues, design queries, or holds

-When these signals are captured digitally and connected to the cost plan, teams can intervene before small disruptions accumulate into reportable delay.
+When these signals are captured daily and connected to the plan, teams can intervene before small disruptions accumulate into reportable delay.

 How TCC helps prevent delays